Early Decision application deadline

 Letter(s) of recommendation

-Although not required, these letters can be very helpful to your application.
-One letter is suggested, although as many as three may be submitted.
+Letters of recommendation can be very helpful to your application.
+One letter is required, although as many as three may be submitted.
 Recommendation letters should be written by teachers or other professionals who have firsthand knowledge of your art or academic achievements and can comment on your potential as a student.

 Please use the Common Application to invite your recommendation writers to submit letters through that service.
 Letters may also be sent directly to our mailing address (see below) or emailed to firstname.lastname@example.org